rock72427/JavaScript-Notes/notes.md

 ## Objects

-- Object is an physical entity or an real world entity.
+- Object is a physical entity or a real world entity.
 - Object is a collection of properties(state) and methods(behaviour).
 - In javascript we can create object in 2 ways:-